 C. Maintenance and Major Repairs Requirements.

 1. Duty to maintain.
-Any qualifying building as defined in this section shall be preserved against material deterioration of exterior features and structural elements, as identified by the factors set forth in subsection 3. below, by the owner of such qualifying building, and it shall be the duty of the owner to maintain and repair the qualifying building in a manner that prevents such deterioration.
+Any historic structure shall be preserved against material deterioration of exterior features and structural elements, as identified by the factors set forth in subsection 3. below, by the owner of such qualifying building, and it shall be the duty of the owner to maintain and repair the qualifying building in a manner that prevents such deterioration.

 2. Duty to repair.
-The owner of a qualifying building shall, upon written notice of violation from the city as described herein, repair such exterior features or structural elements of the qualifying building if any such exterior features or structural elements are materially deteriorating or if the condition of any such features or elements is contributing to material deterioration of the qualifying building including, but not limited to, any of the conditions as listed in subsection 3. below.
+The owner of a historic structure shall, upon written notice of violation from the city as described herein, repair such exterior features or structural elements of the historic structure if any such exterior features or structural elements are materially deteriorating or if the condition of any such features or elements is contributing to material deterioration of the qualifying building including, but not limited to, any of the conditions as listed in subsection 3. below.

-3. All contributing structures or eligible structures, shall be preserved against decay and deterioration to prevent demolition by neglect by being kept free from the following structural defects:
+3. All historic structures, shall be preserved against decay and deterioration as set forth by the International Property Maintenance Code adopted by the City of Cheyenne Ordinance No. 15.24.010 to prevent being a neglected structure.

-a.
-Deteriorated or inadequate foundation which jeopardizes its structural integrity;

-b.
-Defective or deteriorated floor supports or any structural members of insufficient size to carry imposed loads with safety which jeopardize its structural integrity;

-c.
-Members of exterior walls, partitions, or other vertical supports that split, lean, list, or buckle due to defective material or deterioration which jeopardize its structural integrity;

-d.
-Structural members of ceilings and roofs, or other horizontal structural members, which sag, split, or buckle due to defective materials or deterioration or are of insufficient size to carry imposed loads with safety which jeopardize its structural integrity;

-e.
-Fireplaces or chimneys which lean, list, bulge, or settle due to defective material or deterioration or are of insufficient size or strength to carry imposed loads with safety which jeopardize its structural integrity;

-f.
-Lack of weather protection which jeopardizes the structural integrity of the walls, roofs, or foundation;

-g.
-Ineffective waterproofing of exterior walls, roofs, and foundations, including broken windows or doors;

-h.
-Rotting, holes, or other forms of decay;

-i.
-Deterioration of exterior stairs, porches, handrails, window and door frames, cornices, entablatures, wall facings, and architectural details that causes delamination, instability, loss of shape and form, or crumbling;

-j.
-Deterioration that contributes to a hazardous or unsafe condition;

-k.
-Deterioration or crumbling of exterior plasters or mortars; and

-l.
-Damage to or decay of any feature so as to create a fire hazard or other condition hazardous to public safety.

-4. The owner or such other person shall repair such building, object, or structure within a specified period of receipt of a written order as outlined below in subsection I. below to correct defects or repairs to any structure as provided by subsection 3. above, so that such structure shall be preserved and protected in accordance with the purposes of this section.

 D. Monitoring.

-1. Any existing Historical Register nominations or surveys shall serve as the baseline from which any decay and deterioration outlined in subsection C.3. above is determined.
+1. Any Historical Register nominations or surveys, photographs, and county assessor data shall serve as the baseline from which any decay and deterioration outlined in subsection C.3. above is determined.
+For the purposes of this section, completed plans not approved by the city shall be allowed to serve as a baseline.

-2. The City shall reserve the right to inquire as to the condition of the building on an annual basis to determine compliance with this section.

-E. Process for Submitting a Petition Alleging Demolition by Neglect.
+E. Process for Submitting a Petition Alleging Neglected Structure.